treweathers/Java_Developer/review/Study.md

 * D. Vector

 19. What does the final keyword do when used with a variable?
 B
-A. Prevents the variable from being accessed
+* A. Prevents the variable from being accesse
-B. **Makes the variable immutable after assignment**
+* B. **Makes the variable immutable after assignment**
-C. Makes the variable static
+* C. Makes the variable static
-D. Allows changes only inside loops
+* D. Allows changes only inside loops

 20. What is method overloading in Java?
 A. Using the same method name with different return types